West of England Sport Trust (Wesport)

 • Green Social Prescribing grants require demonstrated “links to health referral pathways”

-• Projects should show connections to health professionals, social prescribers, and community organizations
+• Projects should show connections to health professionals, social prescribers, and community organisations

 • Partnership working is central to Wesport's model—applications demonstrating collaborative approaches align with their values